-The WizIQ Virtual Classroom plugin for your Moodle website has just been updated to give you more control and an improved interface.
+The WizIQ virtual classroom extension for your Moodle website has just been updated to give you more control and an improved interface.
 The user interface of the module has been changed to match the look and feel of Moodle.
 The updated plugin is compatible with versions from 2.0 to 2.3 of the open source LMS.

-Here’s a quick summary of the changes made in the WizIQ Virtual Classroom module for Moodle:
+Here’s a quick summary of the changes made in the WizIQ Moodle Virtual Classroom plugin:

 Schedule Class page